 Morphine is available by prescription only, and today, it is rarely prescribed, largely due to the huge population of people who are dying as a result of opioid addiction.
 It’s hard enough to find things that actually work, but finding something that works comes with a set of strong consequences, like morphine, puts many people and their doctors in a difficult situation.

 The other thing to remember about opioid painkillers is that you will build up a tolerance to them quickly.
-After your tolerance begins to rise, you will continually need more and more of the drug you’ve been using for it to experience the desired effects.
+After your tolerance begins to rise, you will continually need more and more of the drug you’ve been using for it to provide the desired effects.
 It’s unlikely that, while abusing opioids, you’ll ever have the feeling of your first high, something that many people living with addiction chase every day.

 Opioids Affect Your Brain